-Gen3 is an open-source, cloud-based platform that allows researchers to store and search data hosted by consortia like NHLBI BioData Catalyst or AnVIL.
-This article gives instructions on how to access Gen3 data in Terra, and describes the structure of the data on both the Gen3 and Terra platforms.
+Gen3 is an open-source, cloud-based platform that helps researchers store and search data hosted by consortia like NHLBI BioData Catalyst.
+Learn how to access Gen3 data in Terra and describe the structure of data on both the Gen3 and Terra platforms.

 To learn how to link your authorization to Terra and bring data